UCI-CARL/CARLsim4/README.md

    The script will copy all files from `hello_world/` to `project_name/`, make all required file changes to compile the new project, and add all new files to git.

+#### Using nvidia docker
+1. Using CARLsim4 on an Nvidia-docker image follows the instructions above.
+Only important thing to keep in mind is to copy the $CUDA_PATH/samples directory to the docker, which does not come with the nvidia docker image.
+CARLsim4 uses "helper_functions.h" from the library.

 #### Using CMake

 1. Obtatin `CARLsim4`'s source code.